-Welcome to Depression Glass
+Welcome to The Wonderful World of Depression Glass!

 We are on open community of depression glass collectors and enthusiasts.
 Please feel free to contact us and send in photos and questions.
 We are the official website for all this fun within this great American glass ware.